lucas-giraldelli/bookshelf-app/README.md

 `localhost:3000`

-Then, if not on mobile, you need to press F12 and Ctrl + Shift + M, after that choose the option Reponsive and Mobile L (or minus).
+Then, if not on mobile mode, you need to press F12 and Ctrl + Shift + M. After that, choose the option Responsive  and Mobile L (or minus).

 [![twitter](https://badges.aleen42.com/src/twitter.svg)](https://twitter.com/lucasgiraldelli)